-The Soldiers realize at the very death of Christ that He was in fact the Son of God.
+The Soldiers realize at the very death of Christ that He was, in fact, the Son of God.

 “Truly this was the Son of God!”

-There is no doubt as to Matthew’s intention when he relates the story of Jesus as the Messiah, but what is fascinating is how Matthew shows clearly what was rumoured and attributed to Jesus by other people.
+There is no doubt as to Matthew’s intention when he relates the story of Jesus as the Messiah, but what is fascinating is how Matthew shows clearly what was rumored and attributed to Jesus by other people.